abhisharma1357/oathforge/README.md

 | `3` | `bytes` | `_data` | bytes data to send along with a safe transfer check |
 ---
 #### <a name="safeTransferFrom(address,address,uint256)"></a> `safeTransferFrom(address,address,uint256)`
-Safely transfers the ownership of a given token ID to another address If the target address is a contract, it must implement `onERC721Received`, which is called upon a safe transfer, and return the magic value `bytes4(keccak256("onERC721Received(address,address,uint256,bytes)"))`; otherwise, the transfer is reverted.   * Requires the msg sender to be the owner, approved, or operator
 ##### Inputs
 |  | Type | Name | Description |
 |---|---|---|---|